AlonCang/Local/DarkestDark/Daily Report.md

 					- Is the value being assigned.
 				- MAKE SURE TO FOLLOW LINE BY LINE WHEN USING GET & SET.
 				- Also shorthand to writing methods.
-				- Some consider it mroe aesthetic
+				- Some consider it more aesthetic
-				- Btw, dont use floats until you unserstand much mroe stuff.
+				- Btw, dont use floats until you understand much more stuff.
 				- Data transformation and verification.
 This is a field in itself.
 				- Automatic property: public int Name { get; set; }